d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 1
-Navigate to your home directory with the least number of keystrokes (three to be exact)
+Navigate to your home directory with the least number of keystrokes (three to be exact) What is the command to show the full path of where you are in the filetree?
+What is the full path of your homefolder?

 ## Task 2